 Qalvin is Quarq's application for iPod Touch, iPhone and iPad that enables calibration and advanced diagnostics of CinQo powermeters.

-Can I run Qalvin without the Wahoo Key?
+Can I run Qalvin on my iDevice without the Wahoo Key?

 Why does the Adjust Slope function make inconsistent changes, particularly when reducing the slope?